frdante/cisco-spark-jwt-gen-server/README.md

 };
 ```

-Next, you will need to initialize the application by running `npm start` while in the project's directory.
+Next, you will need to initialize the application by running both `npm install` and `npm start` while in the project's directory.
 This will start the server.

 Finally, you can now send HTTP POST requests to the server, and it will respond with a usable JWT for Cisco Spark GuestID.
 An example request process below: